ghc/ghc/README.md

 To build and install GHC artifacts, run the `install` target.

-By default, the artifacts will be installed to `<prefix>` on your system (in this case, the `DESTDIR` is empty, corresponds to the root of the file system).
-For example on UNIX, `ghc` will be installed to `/usr/local/bin`.
-By setting flag `--install-destdir=[DESTDIR]`, you can install things to non-system path `DESTDIR/<prefix>` instead.
-Make sure you use correct absolute path on Windows, e.g. `C:/path`, i.e. GHC is installed into `C:/path/usr/local` for the above example.
+By default, GHC will be installed to the specified _prefix_ path on your system, relative to the root of the file system.
+For example on UNIX, GHC will be installed to `/usr/local/bin`.
+By setting the command line flag `--install-destdir=[DESTDIR]`, you can install GHC to path `DESTDIR/<prefix>` instead.
+Make sure you use correct absolute path as `DESTDIR` on Windows, e.g. `C:/path`, which installs GHC into `C:/path/usr/local`.

 #### Testing